Wombat Rusted steel Garden art By Dianna at Rocklilywombats

 Designed by Dianna for a Community art program in Taralga and now available for you place!

-Size 30 cm wide x 34 cm high including ground spikes
+Size 30 cm wide x 34 cm high Ground spikes now seperate On wombat

 Slow those speeding on your driveway!
 And just for fun!

 When item goes out of stock it will be around 2 working weeks for supply.
 We will contact you after we have spoken to metal cutter.